 - Red meat, coconut oil, egg yolks, dark chocolate, cheese

-Furthermore, incorporating whole eggs into a moderately carbohydrate-restricted diet was shown to improve the lipoprotein profile (increased HDL cholesterol) and reduce insulin resistance in individuals with metabolic syndrome, a constellation of health issues that includes hypertension, abnormally high blood glucose, and other risk factors for heart disease.4
+Furthermore, incorporating whole eggs into a moderately carbohydrate-restricted diet was shown to improve the lipoprotein profile (increased HDL cholesterol).4

 Top cholesterol-containing foods are typically the ones that are high in saturated fats.
 Some of your best choices are red meat, egg yolks, and seafood such as shrimp, squid, and lobster.
 Whole eggs are a staple in my diet—I eat three every morning!